| 0 | 0 Comments

 Frogs love mosquitoes.
 They also hate pollution and chemicals.
 If you have a clean environment in your yard, and like the sound of frogs croaking at night, then a frog pond can be a big help in alleviating your backyard mosquito issues.

 Bats consume about 1,000 insects an hour.
 Building a bat house will bring these nighttime radar equipped little guys to your property in droves!
-This video shows how valuable bats can be to your property:

 Plants That Repel Mosquitoes